waimea-bbridgeman/200dtd-potteryTracking-project/README.md

 ## Project Description

-Replace this text with your project description and list the key features below

 - Track how many glazes have been done
 - Track how close a piece is to being finished
-- (potentially) show images of the finished piece
 - Add new pieces to the database
 - Assign glazes to pieces